-MEMS-based storage, disk arrays, and many modern disk drives.
+This paper makes a case for timing-accurate storage emulation and demonstrates that it works in practice.
+It describes general design issues and details the implementation of our prototype emulator.
+Our original goal was thorough evaluation of operating system algorithms for not-yet-existing MEMS-based storage devices [11, 12]-this led to the prototype's name: Memulator.
+The Memulator integrates the DiskSim simulator [10], a real-time timing loop, and a large RAM cache to achieve flexible, timing-accurate storage emulation.
+It can emulate any storage component that DiskSim can simulate, including MEMS-based storage, disk arrays, and many modern disk drives.
 Calibration measurements indicate that the Memulator's response times are within 2% of the DiskSim times for over 99% of requests.
-Using DiskSim's validated disk models, we also verify that system performance is the same with the Memulator or a real storage device.
+Using DiskSim's validated disk models, we also verify that system performance is the same with the Memulator as with a real storage device.